mrhappynice/bplus-searchrs/README.md

 # bplus🤷🏻‍♂️ Searchrs
 v0.4.1.2 local db search + APIs!!
 Check out the [search-apis.md](https://github.com/mrhappynice/bplus-searchrs/blob/main/search-apis.md) file to see how to add your own.
 (When clicking the +Add button)Apple Podcasts API is auto-populated to demo how, remove to add custom paths.
 #### Super small, super fast, Rust + HTML/JS UI.
 Local database of convos for research memory, provider and model selection(local and paid) , built-in native connectors and generic user added apis through UI.
-Optional connection to SearXNG.
+Optional connection to SearXNG. <sub>buggy buggy :)</sub>
 ---
 ### Quick Start🏁